 A closer look at the recipe reveals that it’s quite eggy (recipe calls for 3 eggs) and rich.
 This bread will stale quickly.
-What you don’t eat the first day will make good French toast or even bread pudding.
+What you don’t eat the first day will make good French toast or even bread pudding on succeeding days.

 How to make a braid with bread dough:

 Don’t leave off the egg wash.
 It’s important to produce that lovely shiny, golden glaze characteristic of Challah.

 By the way, some people make their bread with four ropes and some put an extra braid on top.
 I wish I knew how to braid four ropes.
 I plan to try it next time.

 Did you try this recipe and enjoy it?
 Consider helping other readers (and me) by returning to this post.
 Leave a rating on the recipe card itself underneath the picture.
 Although always appreciated, comments aren’t required.